mpmoine/CMIP7_DReq_Software/README.md

 To access the data request Content, the example script first needs to identify the version of the data request Content that is being used.
-This is done by specifying a tag in the Content repo and calling the retrieval function.
+This is done in the script by specifying a tag in the Content repo and calling the retrieval function.
 For example:
 ```
 dc.retrieve('v1.0beta')